wpscott/UxPlay/README.txt

 window created in macOS by GStreamer does not terminate correctly (it causes a segfault) if it is still open when the GStreamer pipeline is closed.*

+**-FPSdata** Turns on monitoring of regular reports about video streaming performance that are sent by the client.
+These will be displayed in the terminal window if this option is used.
+The data is updated by the client at 1 second intervals.

+**-fps n** sets a maximum frame rate (in frames per second) for the AirPlay client to stream video; n must be a whole number less than 256.
+(The client may choose to serve video at any frame rate lower than this;
+default is 30 fps.)
+A setting below 30 fps might be useful to reduce latency if you are running more than one instance of uxplay at the same time. *This setting is only an advisory to the client device, so setting a high value will not force a high framerate.* (You can test using "-vs fpsdisplaysink" to see what framerate is being received, or use the option -FPSdata which displays video-stream performance data continuously sent by the client during video-streaming.)

+**-f {H\|V\|I}** implements "videoflip" image transforms: H = horizontal flip (right-left flip, or mirror image); V = vertical flip ; I = 180 degree rotation or inversion (which is the combination of H with V).

+**-r {R\|L}** 90 degree Right (clockwise) or Left (counter-clockwise) rotations; these image transforms are carried out after any **-f** transforms.

+**-m** generates a random MAC address to use instead of the true hardware MAC number of the computer's network card.
+(Different server_name, MAC addresses, and network ports are needed for each running uxplay if you attempt to run two instances of uxplay on the same computer.)
+If UxPlay fails to find the true MAC address of a network card, (more specifically, the MAC address used by the first active network interface detected) a random MAC address will be used even if option **-m** was not specifed.
+(Note that a random MAC address will be different each time UxPlay is started).

 **-t *timeout*** will cause the server to relaunch (without stopping uxplay) if no connections have been present during the previous